Federation of Workers' Societies of the Spanish Region: Establishment

 The conference concluded with the establishment of the Federation of Workers' Societies of the Spanish Region (Federación de Sociedades Obreras de la Region Espanola; FSORE).
-Although it was initially consistuted as a politically non-aligned organisation, allowing a number of republican groups to join, the FSORE soon became fundamentally anarchist in orientation.
+Although it was initially constituted as a politically non-aligned organisation, allowing a number of republican groups to join, the FSORE soon became fundamentally anarchist in orientation.
 The trade union federation was established according to anarcho-syndicalist principles and based its federal organisational structure on that of the old Federation of Workers of the Spanish Region (FTRE).
 It was thus constituted as a decentralised and libertarian organisation.
 Its base unit was its local trade unions (or "resistance societies"), which federated together on a regional basis.
 Its main aim was to organise workers of different trades and build solidarity between them.
 The new federation quickly began contacting syndicalist organisations in Italy, the United Kingdom and the United States.

 In the first year of its existence, the federation grew from its initial 50,000 members to over 70,000 members, more than double the membership of the socialist-aligned Unión General de Trabajadores (UGT).
 In the anarchist newspaper La Protesta, Sidón Sequano proclaimed the growth of the FSORE to be a sign of the coming death of political socialism.
 Almost half of the FSORE's membership was drawn from Catalonia; 9% were based in the province of Cádiz; 5.5% from Málaga; 5% from Valencia; 5% from Murcia; 4.5% from Asturias and 3% from Madrid; the rest of the organisation's membership was diffused among the other regions of Spain.
 However, the FSORE never gained the adherence of the majority of Spanish workers.